-We’re spotlighting the best Future Vintage on the runway
+Byronesque is curating a @dazedfashion Future Vintage edit

 In a new partnership, @dazedfashion will host Byronesque Vintage’s edit of the runway’s soon-to-be-iconic pieces

-While you might think that shopping for vintage clothing means sifting through rails and rails of musty-smelling shirts and matted fur coats, Byronesque’s Gill Linton is keen to get as far away from that idea as possible.
+While you might think that shopping for vintage clothing means sifting through rails and rails of musty-smelling shirts and matted fur coats, Byronesque is keen to get as far away from that idea as possible.

-Founded in 2013, the driving idea behind Byronesque is to reinvent what the term ‘vintage’ means to people by curating an enviable collection of items from the 80s and 90s – the last time fashion was exciting, in Linton’s opinion.
+Founded in 2013 by Gill Linton and Justin Westover, the driving idea behind Byronesque is to reinvent what the term ‘vintage’ means to people by curating an enviable collection of items from the 80s and 90s – the last time fashion was exciting, in Linton’s opinion.
 Think hard-to-get archive pieces from the likes of Comme des Garçons, Kansai Yamamoto and Maison Martin Margiela, often sold out of pop-ups with names like ‘fashion porn’ or with signs declaring phrases like: ‘If Borthwick shot it, we’ve got it.’

 Collaborating with Dazed on a new project – entitled ‘The Future Vintage Edit by Byronesque’ – Linton wants to begin curating the items on today’s runways that will be coveted archive pieces in 10-15 years time.
 Think Balenciaga’s AW17 “dad trainers” or Raf Simons’ cowboy-esque boots for Calvin Klein.
 Over the next couple of weeks, Linton will be picking out the best future vintage items from the current SS18 womenswear shows, so you can get your hands on them now before they reach eye-watering archive prices.
 They’ll be posted directly to Instagram on @dazedfashion.